 Gerry: Why Jerusalem?
-Why not take the more direct route if Paradise is not much more than five miles up from what you say.
+Why not take the more direct route with Paradise not much more than five miles up?
 Nothing that a flying horse in his prime could not easily cover.

 Archie: Gerry, are you serious?
 Do you actually believe any of this?

 Gerry: It has nothing to do with what I believe but what Uzza believes.
 And what Uzza believes I want to hear about.